Poonam1607/my-tech-blogs/clsinhi37000208jq3eu27dp9.md

 Let's configure SigNoz now.

-1. I have taken t3.micro as instance type, If you intend to set up SigNoz for your organization, handling logs from 10-15 applications, a t3.medium instance would be more suitable.
+1. I have taken `t3.micro` as instance type, If you intend to set up SigNoz for your organization, handling logs from 10-15 applications, a `t3.medium` instance would be more suitable.
 However, the choice ultimately hinges on the nature of the applications.
 So choose wisely.

-2. For now, I'm opening the entire port range, a practice certainly not recommended.
+2. For now, I'm opening the entire port range, a practice certainly **not recommended**.
 This is solely for the demo purpose.
 We will discuss later about the necessary ports.

-3. There are many ways to setup signoz application, but here we're using Docker Standalone method.
+3. There are many ways to setup signoz application, but here we're using **Docker Standalone** method.
 You can explore all the possible ways [here](https://signoz.io/docs/install/).

-4. Don't forget to checkout the prerequisites section!
+4. Don't forget to checkout the **prerequisites** section!

 5. Follow the below commands -